 Without understanding the context, small businesses rely too much on paid advertising, thereby ending up exceeding their budget.
 Paid advertisements give immediate results but have limited time utility.

 Do It The Right Way – It is important to create a mix.
 Paid advertisements require to be carefully monitored and should have clear objectives/goals.
 Organic advertisements are slow but are of great value in the long-term.

 3. Doing a one-time big budget campaign

 Do It The Right Way – Test on small amounts first before heading towards bigger campaigns.
-Marketing is to build your business not satisfy your ego.
+Be clear about your expectations from marketing.
+Visibility is not everything, it should translate to business results.
 Targeted campaigns are always better than carpet bombing.
-Talk to your target audience only.
-Optimise, optimise, optimise.
+Focus on your target audience only.
+Optimise, optimise, and optimise.

-It is time to reassess your marketing plans and get on board a CMO on-demand to increase the valuation and improve the marketing performance of your organization.
+It is time to reassess your marketing plans and get on board a CMO on-demand to increase the valuation and improve ROI on marketing.
 Hiring professional services would enable SMEs to not waste money in adopting inappropriate marketing strategies.
 To know more about the difference between spending and investing in marketing, refer to our blog on ‘Marketing – Spending vs Investing’.